Defending Class C North champ Dexter has new look with three freshman starters

 He pointed out that last year’s seniors had four years of practices and games under their belts while his current freshmen have six games and around 20 practices.

-“There’s no substitute for (experience),” said Grant.
+“There’s no substitute for [experience],” Grant said.
 “It’s going to take some time.
 We’ll see what happens.”

 Batron will provide the Tigers with an inside presence and Webber is a multi-purpose guard who guards the best scorer on the opposing team.